 – It has 13 stars, one for each original state

 – It’s made of bronze

 – It traveled across Pennsylvania in 1915 on the back of a flatbed truck

 Justice Bell Unchaining Ceremony at Independence National Historical Park on September 25, 2020.

 Grab a noisemaker – a bell, pots and spoons, or your favorite audio app – and join us on Facebook Live for the special event, “Ringing In 100 Years of Votes for Women.”
-The event will include an opportunity to see the Women’s Liberty Bell, also known as the Justice Bell.
-Park rangers will share stories of how the Justice Bell traveled with it’s clapper chained silent until women got the vote, and its unchaining on Independence Square 100 year ago on this day.
+The event will include an opportunity to see the Women’s Liberty Bell, also known as Justice Bell.
+Park Rangers will share stories of how Justice Bell traveled with it’s clapper chained silent until women got the vote, and its unchaining on Independence Square 100 years ago on this day.
 Costumed actresses portraying Frances Harper, Alice Paul, and Dora Lewis will speak about their participation in the suffrage movement.

-At the conclusion of the event, we’ll symbolically “ring” the Justice Bell and invite you – in the virtual world and on-site – to join us in ringing out and lifting up the voices of all women today.
+At the conclusion of the event, we’ll symbolically “ring” Justice Bell and invite you – in the virtual world and on-site – to join us in ringing out and lifting up the voices of all women today.

 Visitors may also participate in the ceremony in-person on Independence Square on Friday, September 25 at 1pm.
 Entrance is through security screening at 5th and Chestnut Streets. #findyourpark

 See video of ceremony by clicking on the link below: